 Connections on the TV are housed on the left-hand side of the unit, a slight issue for me as my setup is suited to connections on the right.
 It’s the one moment where I missed having the One Connect box.

 Further HDMI 2.1 features arrive with HDMI 3 supporting eARC for pass-through of audio formats such as Dolby Atmos.
-That port is where you’ll need to park your eARC-compatible soundbar if you yearn to listen to object-based audio.
+That’s also where you’ll need to park your eARC-compatible soundbar to get object-based audio.

 The Q80T’s gaming credentials are further established with AMD FreeSync Premium, which reduces tearing and stuttering.
-Nvidia G-Sync is apparently waiting in the wings, but no date has been promised for its introduction.
+Nvidia G-Sync is apparently waiting in the wings, but no date has been specified for its introduction.
 With Game mode activated, the Q80T delivers a class-leading 9.2ms of input lag.
-Activating Game Motion Plus adds some processing for a smoother image, dropping input lag to a still very good 19.7ms.
+Activating Game Motion Plus adds some processing for a smoother image, dropping to a still very good 19.7ms.

 For films, the Samsung Q80T has Filmmaker mode, which disables any background processing.
 There’s no content available yet, so you’re better served by Samsung’s Movie setting.

 Samsung’s Tizen operating system continues to be an excellent resource for streaming features: easy to use and with plenty of apps.
 All the main streaming and UK catch-up apps present and you can add BBC Sounds, as well as Britbox for UK users.